Skip to Content

 How long to heat up prosciutto bread?

-Then, heat prosciutto bread in an oven at 350 F for about 10 minutes.
+Heat prosciutto bread in an oven at 350 F for about 10 minutes.
 If you cut thick slices it may take longer; thinner slices may reheat quicker.
+If you’re short on time, you can heat slices of lard bread in a toaster.

 Purchase Prosciutto Bread Online:

-If this feels like too much work, but now you want to try prosciutto bread, we found a few places where you can purchase lard bread online.
+If it feels like this homemade version of lard bread is too much work for you, we found a few places where you can purchase prosciutto bread online.

 To start, you can also search lard bread near me on Instacart to see if it’s carried at your local grocery stores.
 You can also search lard bread on Goldbelly to see if you can get any delivered that way.